WHEN IS REGISTRATION?

-No. We have kids from many of the surrounding towns, including Griswold, Lisbon, Voluntown, Canterbury and Windham.
+No. We have kids from many of the surrounding towns, including Griswold, Lisbon, Preston, Bozrah, Franklin, Sprague, Voluntown, Canterbury, Plainfield, and Windham.

 Lacrosse is a spring sport.
 Practices start around late March/early April and games will begin the first week of April and continue until mid-June.

-Most teams practice 2 times a week.
+Most teams practice twice a week.
 Games are weeknights and weekends.

-NYLA is a member of NECLAX (a subsidiary of US Lacrosse) and we play home and away games against many of the NECLAX member teams.
+NYLA is a member of CONNY (a subsidiary of US Lacrosse) and we play home and away games against many of the CONNY member teams.
 This is up to the coach's discretion and may include Stonington, Ledyard, Groton, East Lyme, Waterford, Westerly, Colchester, Montville and some other out-lying leagues.

-There are many children in other programs that do both sports.
+Many players are enrolled in multiple sports.
 We encourage you to carefully consider your objectives for playing both sports and then do what is best for your child.